Skip to Content

 Probably the biggest news surrounding the Galaxy’s Edge Coke bottles was when the TSA announced that they would be banned from airplanes.
 Originally TSA put the grenade like soda bottles on the no-fly list, meaning you couldn’t bring them on an airplane, empty or full.

-They have since retracted that ruling and can either be sent in your checked baggage, or emptied and put in your carry-on bag to bring home as a collectable.
+They have since retracted that ruling and can either be sent in your checked baggage, or emptied and put in your carry-on bag to bring home as a collectible.

-There is no doubt though they are one of the coolest souvenirs you can bring home from Galaxy’s Edge, so make sure you try one at least once!
+There is no doubt though, that they are one of the coolest souvenirs you can bring home from Galaxy’s Edge, so make sure you try one at least once!

 Best Galaxy’s Edge Food and Drinks